gtsteffaniak/blog/content/posts/2023/September/comparing_compiled.md

 visible: true
 ---

+Disclosure: AI was used in the process of writing this article.

 > **NOTE**
 Go or what is informally known as "GoLang" will be referred to by its official name "Go".
 The name "Go" also emphasizes its simplicity and ease of use.